fusionpbx/fusionpbx-docs/source/advanced/upgrade.rst

 |

-| To upgrade, you will need to get the latest source code.
-Depending on how extreme the changes have been since your last update, you may need to run one-time special commands to bring your install up to date.
+| To upgrade you will need to get the latest source code.
+Depending on how extreme the changes have been or the version you currently are on since your last update, you may need to follow version specific upgrade instructions to bring your install up to date.

 **Step 1: Update FusionPBX Source**